milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-by-product.md

 We are constantly innovating Spectacles — different generations have their own unique and exciting features.
 The new Spectacles overlay immersive Lenses on the world around you and incorporate some of the Scan features described below.

 Learn About Spectacles

+Pixy

+Pixy is a small, smart drone that captures your world from new perspectives, right from the palm of your hand.
+Choose from four preset flight paths, and with the press of a button, Pixy can hover, float, orbit, and follow your lead.

+Pixy needs some info about you to fly and work.
+For example, in order for Pixy to follow you when it flies, Pixy needs to figure out where your face is in the camera frame.
+To do this, Pixy uses “object detection,” which is an algorithm designed to help a computer generally understand what objects are in an image.
+For example, it lets Pixy know that a face is a face or that a body is a body.
+But, object detection isn’t the same as facial identification.
+This means that while Pixy can tell what is or isn’t a face, it can’t identify specific faces!
+And Pixy does not retain the above information once the flight ends.

+Pixy is meant to be used when you’re out and about in the world — but because it flies, make sure you stay safe and follow the rules!
+Learn more about some of your obligations and review our Policies and Safety page.

+Whenever you take a photo or video with Pixy, an LED will light up to let you and your friends know that you’re taking a Snap or recording a video.

+Our Community Guidelines have always asked Snapchatters to be thoughtful and respect people’s privacy — and that same philosophy applies to our physical products like Pixy.

+Learn About Pixy

 Your Snapchat Account